jrmyward/moneyball/README.md

     $ git clone git@github.com:jrmyward/moneyball.git

-Next, you need to bundle the dependencies:
+Next, you need to bundle the dependencies and install the gem locally:

     $ cd moneyball
     $ bundle
+    $ bundle exec rake install

 Finally, to view the available commands: